Review: Pantheon Content Publisher Quality Assistant — Capabilities, Workflow Impact, and Governance Risks

 - Prohibited content classes for auto-generation.

-If teams cannot explain who accepted AI output and why, post-incident root cause analysis is weak.
+If teams cannot explain who accepted AI output and why, your post-incident root cause analysis will dead-end at "somebody approved it, probably."

 Control: